mkacct/cdif/spec.md

 #### Characters

 A character literal consists of a single character entity (except `'`) between single quotes (ex. `'A'`).
-A character entity is defined as a printable character (except `\`) or an escape sequence.
+A character entity is defined as a literal character (except `\`) or an escape sequence.

+"Literal character" refers to any printable (non-control) character, or the horizontal tabulation.

 The following escape sequences are supported:

 * `\b` – backspace
 * `\f` – form feed